codinglead/codinglead.github.io/_posts/2020-06-18-add-dark-mode-to-your-website.md

 * add conditions to check if the theme value is "dark" or "light"
 * if the value of the theme is "light"
     * set the theme value in localStorage to be "dark"
-    * set the text content of the button to be a son emoji
+    * set the text content of the button to be a sun emoji
 * otherwise
     * set the theme value in localStorage to be "light"
     * set the text content of the button to be a moon emoji